wardu/NFT-landing-page/README.md

 # NFT-landing-page

-A simple NFT landing page.
-Users can connect their wallet and mint an NFT.
+A simple NFT landing page where users can connect their MetaMask wallet and mint an NFT.